GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 [Image: a beautiful junk drawer.
 Caption: Artist's rendition of the Tabs API.]

-By the time Manifest V3 was released, the Tabs API had grown to cover basic tab management, selection management, window organization, positioning, messaging, zoom control, basic navigation, scripting, and a few other smaller capabilities.
+By the time Manifest V3 was released, the Tabs API had grown to cover basic tab management, selection management, window organization, messaging, zoom control, basic navigation, scripting, and a few other smaller capabilities.
 While these are all important, it can be a bit overwhelming for developers when they're getting started and for the Chrome team as we maintain the platform and consider requests from the developer community.